PHOTO: © Rebecca ter Braak

-With their current program "Und morgen wird die Sonne wieder scheinen - Lieder am Rande des Verfalls" (And tomorrow the sun will shine again - songs on the brink of decay), the Essen-based duo NADA explores the decay of both social and musical structures surrounding the central figure of Alma Mahler.
+On Thursday, June 5, 2025 at 7.30 pm, the duo NADA will perform in the Kunsthaus Salon series.
+With their current program "Und morgen wird die Sonne wieder scheinen - Lieder am Rande des Verfalls", the Essen-based duo NADA deals with the decline of both social and musical structures around the central figure of Alma Mahler.

 The pianist Mariko Sudo has gained an international reputation as a versatile and sought-after chamber musician and duo partner.
 She furthered her piano studies in the USA with Menahem Pressler at the renowned Jacobs School of Music at Indiana University Bloomington.
 Previously, Arnulf v.
 Arnim, Dirk Mommertz and Andreas Rainer at the Folkwang-Hochschule Essen were her most important mentors.